The reliable path to becoming a Morse Code expert!

 Inventor of the "Wireless Telegraphy"

-First successful telegraphy-outdoor experiment:
+Marconi's first successful telegraphy-outdoor experiment:

 May 13th, 1897, 60 years after the invention of the Morse Code, first successful outdoor attempt: the Morse code had traveled about 3 miles wirelessly between the English coast near Cardiff and the nearby island of "Flat Holmes" - a new record at the time.

 The Morse signals between the English coast (Cardiff) and the island “Flat Holmes” had crossed 4 kilometers wirelessly, which was a new record!
 Two witnesses at that time were the English Post Minister and the German **electro-physicist Prof. Adolf Slavy, envoy of Kaiser Wilhelm’s II.